 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Symptoms may include chest pain; coma; diarrhea; difficulty breathing; drowsiness; numbness, coldness, pain, tingling, or blue color of the extremities; seizures; severe headache or dizziness; shock; vomiting; weak pulse.Proper storage of Migergot suppositories:

 Store Migergot suppositories in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
 Do not freeze.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Migergot suppositories out of the reach of children and away from pets.

 - If you have any questions about Migergot suppositories, please talk with your doctor, pharmacist, or other health care provider.

-- Migergot suppositories is to be used only by the patient for whom it is prescribed.
+- Migergot suppositories are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.